itshimanirajput/itshimanirajput/README.md

-- 👋 Hi, I’m @itshimanirajput
+- 👋 Hi, I’m Himani Rajput.
 - 👀 I’m interested in PYTHON DEVELOPING.
 - 🌱 I’m currently learning "Using Python For Research"
 - 📫 How to reach me .
-Twitter: @itshimanirajput
+Twitter: @itshimanirajput  || Linkedin: https://www.linkedin.com/in/himani-rajput-559410220